SaPhyoThuHtet/problem-solving/useful-and-pattern.md

 ### Hashing Knowledge

 **Hash Function**

 A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
 The values are usually used to index a fixed-size table called a hash table.
 (Wiki)

+**Hashing**

+Hashing is the process of transforming any given key or a string of characters into another value.
+This is usually represented by a shorter, fixed-length value or key that represents and makes it easier to find or employ the original string.
+The most popular use for hashing is the implementation of hash tables.

 ### Tree